Access to money

 - Tenancy agreement

-- Utility bills from the past three months
+- Utility bills from the past three months addressed to you

 - Council Tax bill from the past three months